izsuchit/CoursePortal/README.md

-#COURSE PORTAL
+# COURSE PORTAL

-#Contribution
+## Contribution
 SUCHIT KUMAR

-#It is a simple course portal that only access after authentication.
+## It is a simple course portal that only access after authentication.
 It contains login/signup form
 with facebook and google

-#Frontend
+### Frontend
--HTML
+- HTML
--CSS
+- CSS
--Javascipt
+- Javascipt
--bootstrap
+- bootstrap

-#Bakend
+### Bakend
--Node js
+- Node js
--Express js
+- Express js
--PostgreSQL as database
+- PostgreSQL as database

-Install Node js and postgreSQL
+#### Install Node js and postgreSQL
 Clone the ripo
 install dependency and run in localhost